-You may not have planned on staying in the province this summer, but everything you need for a memorable summer 2020 is here in our own backyard.
-Ontario has some of the world’s most beautiful parks, beaches, lakes, and recreation opportunities - all of which are starting to open up to in-province visitors.
+Everything you need for a memorable summer is here in our own backyard.
+Ontario has some of the world’s most beautiful parks, beaches, lakes, and recreation opportunities.
 Here are some ideas to spark up your summer, whether you’re looking to plan an amazing vacation or some sweet days out.

 Luxe houseboat operator Le Boat has a fleet of 24 boats that you can use to explore the gorgeous lakes and waterways of the Rideau Canal.
 Perfect for couples, groups, and families of all sizes, you can book a two to five cabin boat that can sleep up to 12 people - and each cabin has a private bathroom with shower.
 With an equipped kitchen, top deck with BBQ, spacious stateroom, and the option of adding paddle-boards, kayaks, and bikes to your rental, Le Boat offers a self-contained accommodation that’s heaps of fun and easy to navigate through some beautiful places.

 Located in Lake Ontario just a short ferry ride from downtown Toronto is a string of islands that offer a completely different pace of life.
 Take the ferry to Ward’s Island to hang on the beach there while admiring spectacular views out over the city, walk amongst the quaint cottages with their English-style gardens, and grab a bite to eat on The Riviera’s spacious patio.
 Because the islands are connected by bridges and walkways, you can explore the other islands by bike or foot to find a lovely children’s park, 200-year-old-lighthouse, more beaches, artists’ retreats, an amusement park, and other sweet little spots.